For business inquiries, foreign rights, permissions, blurb requests, please contact Kester’s agent Josh Adams at Adams Literary

 How diverse is A Court of Miracles?
 As a writer of color, representation is very important to me.
 I tried my best to introduce a diverse cast to the all-white narrative of Les Miserables, the main character of ACOM, Nina, is a POC and so are many of her compatriots.
 I also drew on my own personal experiences with prejudice surrounding religion, class and race to illustrate the contrasting societies of the diversity-rich Miracle Court, and the all-white nobility/royal court.

 What are your thoughts on Rudyard Kipling's imperialistic world-view and Disney's versions of the Jungle Book?
-As a Mauritian Indian-Creole whose great-great grandmother was brought from India as a slave, representation is very important to me.
+As a Mauritian Indian-Creole whose ancestors were brought from India as slaves and indentured labourers, representation is very important to me.
 ACOM is not based on Disney's Jungle Book rather it is based on Kipling's original Jungle Book stories, subverting Kipling's narrative to free it from its sometimes problematic roots.

 What advice would you give to aspiring writers?
 I’ve blogged about this here and here.
 And I’d add throughout a writers a life, to read widely both within and outside of your chosen writing genre.
 I’d also add that it makes a world of difference to have a partner in life, who is supportive of your writing dreams.